Officer charged in death of black teen who was shot in back

 Rosfeld has been on administrative leave since the shooting.
 He is due back in court July 6.

 The charge against the officer comes a day after authorities arrested the second teen.
-That teen was identified Wednesday as Zaijuan Hester, who was charged with aggravated assault, possession of a firearm by a minor and other offenses in connection with the drive-by attack.
+He was identified Wednesday as Zaijuan Hester, who was charged with aggravated assault, possession of a firearm by a minor and other offenses in connection with the drive-by attack.

 Rosfeld, of suburban Penn Hills, had worked at several other police departments, including the force at the University of Pittsburgh, during the last seven years.